Subspace Phase Retrieval: Discussion

-\item Secondly, our result is more general than that of~\cite{sunju} in the sense that it covers not only the case of $\frac{\|\x_\T\|^2}{\|\x\|^2} =1$ (i.e., caught all support indices), but also the case when $\frac{\|\x_\T\|^2}{\|\x\|^2} \in ( \frac{9}{10}, 1)$ (i.e., caught sufficient energy but not all).
-In fact, obtaining a geometric property for the latter case is of vital importance for our analysis, as it allows to connect with the initialization step.
+\item Secondly, our result is more general than that of~\cite{sunju} in the sense that it covers not only the case of ${\|\x_\T\|^2}/{\|\x\|^2} =1$ (i.e., caught all support indices), but also the case when ${\|\x_\T\|^2}/{\|\x\|^2} \in ( \frac{9}{10}, 1)$ (i.e., caught sufficient energy but not all).
+In fact, obtaining a geometric property for the case where ${\|\x_\T\|^2}/{\|\x\|^2} \in ( \frac{9}{10}, 1)$ is of vital importance for our analysis, as it allows to connect with the initialization step.
 Recall that we weakened the goal of initialization by letting it capture only sufficient energy.
 Precisely, this enables to derive an improved sampling complexity for SPR.
-Note that initializing with $\frac{\|\x_\T\|^2}{\|\x\|^2} =1$ would just require $m \geq C k^2 \log n$~\cite{SPARTA,SWF}.
+Note that initializing with ${\|\x_\T\|^2}/{\|\x\|^2} =1$ would just require $m \geq C k^2 \log n$~\cite{SPARTA,SWF}.

-~~Besides, the geometric result for the former case ($\frac{\|\x_\T\|^2}{\|\x\|^2} =1$), which can be implied from~\cite{sunju}, is also important to our analysis.
-Specifically, it applies to the situation where SPR has already selected all support indices after some iterations.
-In this situation, it guarantees exact recovery of the input signal. \end{itemize}
+~~Besides, the geometric result for the former case (${\|\x_\T\|^2}/{\|\x\|^2} =1$), which can be implied from~\cite{sunju}, is also important to our analysis.
+Specifically, it guarantees exact recovery of the input signal when SPR has already selected all support indices after some iterations.